lbiard/predation_sociality_birds/README.md

 1. Licenses/restrictions placed on the data: CC BY 4.0

-2. Links to publications that cite or use the data: https://doi.org/10.32942/X2V31S
+2. Links to publications that cite or use the data: https://doi.org/10.1093/evolut/qpae058

 3. Links to other publicly accessible locations of the data: None

 4. Was data derived from another source?
 Some of the data came from https://doi.org/10.1371/journal.pbio.2000483

 5. Recommended citation for this dataset: Bliard L., Dufour P., Griesser M, Covas R. (2024).
-Family-living and cooperative breeding in birds are associated with the number of avian predators [Data set].
+Family-living and cooperative breeding in birds are associated with the number of avian predators [Data set] Zenodo https://doi.org/10.5281/zenodo.10580604